-Access Strategy Name Description used for querying. noop / none Used to declare properties not represented at the poco level. className If NHibernate's built in access strategies are not what is needed for your situation then you can build your own by implementing the interface NHibern- ate.Property.IPropertyAccessor.
-The value of the access attribute should be an assembly-qualified name that can be loaded with Activat- or.CreateInstance(string assemblyQualified- Name).
+Access Strategy Name Description readonly Access the mapped property through a Property get to get the value and do nothing to set the value.
+This is useful to allow calculated properties in the domain that will never be recovered from the DB but can be used for querying. noop/none Used to declare properties not represented at the poco level. className If NHibernate's built in access strategies are not what is needed for your situation then you can build your own by implementing the interface NHibernate.Property.IPropertyAccessor.
+The value of the access attribute should be an assembly-qualified name that can be loaded with Activator.CreateInstance(string assemblyQualified-Name).